DillonOpperman/studysync-backend/README.md

 ---

-This models documentation provides a complete overview of the StudySync database structure and relationships.
+A complete overview of the StudySync database structure and relationships.

 ##  YouTube Video